 Use this option to create a new configuration and generate a report.
 To collect data using GUI:

-- 1. Click Start \rightarrow Programs (or All Programs) \rightarrow Dell \rightarrow Lasso and click Lasso. - The Welcome to Lasso window is displayed. - 2.
-Select Start with a new configuration and click Continue. - The Your Company Information window is displayed. - 3.
-Select Enable Report Filtering to exclude Customer Identification Information (CII) in the report.
-Click Yes in the confirmation message displayed to exclude the information.
-Else, click No. - Click Learn More link to display the window with the information about the data that is filtered.
-The data that is filtered are: - iSCSI network configuration information such as IP address, Gateway, Subnet Mask, and Domain. - Host identification information such as host names. - iSCSI configuration information such as Volume Names and IQN names. - NOTE: It is recommended to not select the Enable Report Filtering option, if the Lasso collection is performed for technical support or proactive maintenance support.
+- 1. Click Start \rightarrow Programs (or All Programs) \rightarrow Dell \rightarrow Lasso and click Lasso.
+The Welcome to Lasso window is displayed. - 2.
+Select Start with a new configuration and click Continue.
+The Your Company Information window is displayed. - Select Enable Report Filtering to exclude Customer Identification Information (CII) in the report.
+3. Click Yes in the confirmation message displayed to exclude the information.
+Else, click No.

+Click Learn More link to display the window with the information about the data that is filtered.
+The data that is filtered are:

+- Network configuration information such as IP address, Gateway, Subnet Mask, and Domain. - Host identification information such as host names. - iSCSI configuration information such as Volume Names and IQN names.